AnnaGerber/node-ardx/content/exercises/ex9.md

 	  });

 ### Light controlled servo
 Let's use our newly found light sensing skills to control a servo.
 Wire up a servo connected to pin 9 (like in [Exercise 4](/exercises/4)).
-Then open the code you used for [Exercise 8](/exercises/8#extending)
+Then open the code you wrote for controlling a servo in [Exercise 8](/exercises/8#extending) and satch as it works unmodified.

 ### Using the full range of your servo:
 You'll notice that the servo will only operate over a limited portion of its range.
 This is because with the voltage dividing circuit we use the voltage on analog pin 0 will not range from 0 to 5 volts but instead between two lesser values (these values will change based on your setup).
-To fix this play with the `five.Fn.constrain(five.Fn.map(value, 0, 900, 0, 255), 0, 255);` line.
-For hints on what to do visit http://arduino.cc/en/Reference/Map .
+To fix this play with the `five.Fn.constrain(five.Fn.map(value, 0, 1023, 0, 179), 0, 255);` line.

 <a id="more"></a>
 ## More